 There is always a rock bottom or a catalyst that prompts us to change and improve our circumstances.
-In my case it was my daughter’s birthday.
-I was desperately trying to scrap together at least $20 to buy her a present.
+In my case, it was my daughter’s birthday.
+I was desperately trying to scrape together at least $20 to buy her a present.
 It was a miserable time and I felt like such a failure.
 This is not what I dreamt of for myself or for my children.

 I knew I had to do something and fast!
 I was so tired of living like this.

 I was 35, had 2 children (one with a lifelong physical disability), and a heap of debt, I had never been on a plane even a short interstate trip and I had no real prospects for making a decent income.